LEGAL

 Updates to Policy.
 From time to time, we may change our privacy practices which will require changes to this Policy.
 The latest version of this Policy will be posted on our websites at the page it has historically appeared and the date it was last reviewed will be displayed.
 We encourage you to look for updates and changes to this Policy when you access our websites.

-Your continued use of our websites following the posting of changes constitutes your acceptance of such changes with respect to your use of our websites.
+Your continued use of our websites and mobile applications following the posting of changes constitutes your acceptance of such changes with respect to your use of our websites and mobile applications.

 Notice to California Residents.
 If you are a California resident, you may have additional privacy rights.
-Due to the detailed requirements under California privacy laws, please review the SPG Privacy Notice for California Residents for information about these additional rights.
+Due to the detailed requirements under California privacy laws, please review the SPG Privacy Notice for California Residents for information about these additional rights in addition to this Policy.

 Notice to Residents of Colorado, Connecticut, Utah, Virginia.
-If you are a resident of Colorado, Connecticut, Utah, Virginia you may also have additional rights such as the right to know, access, correct, transfer, restrict the processing of, and delete certain Personal Information or as may be otherwise described below in this Privacy Policy.
+If you are a resident of Colorado, Connecticut, Montana, Oregon, Texas, Utah, or Virginia, you may also have additional rights such as (a) rights to know, access, correct, data portability, or restrict processing, (b) right to opt out of sale, (c) right to opt-out of automated decision making and (d) right to delete certain Personal Information, or (e) otherwise described below in this Policy.
+These rights can be asserted by visiting the SPG Consumer Privacy Request Portal.

 Definition and Exclusions of Personal Information at Specialty Program Group LLC